 It’s time to start prepping for Halloween, but this year will be significantly different from previous years.
-Many of us will be at home this Halloween due to the worldwide pandemic and you may be wondering what, or you may be looking for things to do at home on Halloween, not just for you, but for the kids as well, but we’ve got you covered with a list of things you can do at home this Halloween.
+Many of us will be at home this Halloween due to the worldwide pandemic, and you may be wondering what or looking for things to do at home on Halloween, not just for you but for the kids as well, but we’ve got you covered with a list of things you can do at home this Halloween.

 We know most of you are used to dressing up in your favorite costumes and going trick-or-treating every holiday season.
 But if you’re thinking about forgoing that traditional activity this year, then here are some great ideas on how to celebrate from the safety of your own home.